-There is a broad consensus regarding the general need to adjust household incomes for differences in household needs when research involves the distribution of income and living standards in a society.
+There is a broad consensus regarding the general need to adjust household incomes for differences in household needs when research involves the distribution of income and living standard in a society.
 The adjustment is achieved by dividing household incomes by equivalence scales, deflators that capture household economies.
 On the contrary, the modus operandi concerning the weighting of household units is open to debate.
-When a population of differently-sized households is transformed into an artificial equivalent population, two alternative conversion schemes have been advocated: a weighting by household size and by needs.
+When a population of differently-sized households is transformed into an artificial equivalent population, two alternative conversion schemes have been advocated: a weighting of household observations by household size and by needs.

 We have provided cross-country personal-income inequality rankings derived from size- and needs-weighted distributions.
 Our examination revealed that cross-country inequality rankings are sensitive to weighting for reasonable levels of within-household size economies.
-For example, when the square-root equivalence scale is applied, Kendall's rank correlation of size and needs weighted country rankings based on the Theil index is 0.905.
+For example, when the square root equivalence scale is applied, Kendall's rank correlation of size and needs weighted country rankings based on the Theil index is 0.905.
 Performing a two-country inequality decomposition case study we isolated the channels that lead to differences in size and needs weighted country inequality rankings.
 The identification of these channels turned out to be a complex yet doable task.

 We want to point out that beyond cross-country inequality rankings it may well be that also country welfare (measured by average equivalent income) or poverty rankings, as well as the assessment of the distributional effects of tax-transfer systems, are sensitive to the choice between the two weighting-types we have studied here.
+Such issues, and also the consideration of more flexible (i.e., income or price dependent) equivalence scales are potentially interesting directions for future research.

 Finally, some remarks on the advantages and disadvantages of the two weighting schemes.
 In applied inequality analyses, size-weighted distributions of equivalent incomes usually form the underlying database, maybe because size weighting is seen as the 'natural' procedure.
-However, it is not innocuous from a normative perspective.
-Ebert and Moyes (2003) study the implications of two normative principles, 'reference independence' and the 'between-type-transfer-principle'.
-Reference-type-independence restricts admissible equivalence scales to be independent-of-base.
-For meeting both criteria, equivalent incomes must further be weighted by a factor that is equal (proportional) to the underlying equivalence scale, as this type of conversion, i.e. needs weighting, leaves the total equivalent income in the distribution
+Particularly, only size-weighting, i.e. weighting each and every household observation by the number of its members conforms to the ethical view that each member is considered equal.
+However, size weighting is not innocuous from a normative perspective.
+Ebert and Moyes (2003) study the implications of two normative principles, 'reference independence' and the 'between-type-transfer-principle'.21 Reference-type-independence restricts admissible equivalence scales to be independent-of-base.
+For meeting both criteria, equivalent incomes must further be weighted by a factor that is equal (proportional) to the underlying equivalence scale, as this type of conversion, i.e. needs weighting, leaves the total equivalent income in the distribution of equivalent adults unaltered.
+On the contrary, in a size weighted distribution transfers between differently sized household types can change total equivalent income.